Velomotion logo Velomotion small logo

 Different variants and configurator

-Mustache offers the J E-Bike in three basic versions: On, Off and All, each of which covers different areas of use.
-The on-road version is primarily designed for urban use, while the off-road version is characterized by sportier equipment with a focus on off-road driving.
-The all-road version combines elements of both worlds and positions itself as a versatile SUV e-bike.
-To meet the different needs and preferences of drivers, Mustache has a configurator on its website.
-This allows customers to customize their bikes, with the main choices being between derailleur gears, hub gears and different battery sizes.
-A Shimano 11-speed derailleur gear or a continuously variable Enviolo hub gear with belt drive are available, with the latter offering a low-maintenance and quiet alternative.
-There is a whopping 800 euro surcharge for this.
+Moustache J offers the e-bike in three basic versions: On, Off, and All, each covering different areas of use.
+The On-Road version is primarily designed for urban use, while the Off-Road version features sportier equipment focused on off-road riding.
+The All-Road version combines elements of both worlds and positions itself as a versatile SUV e-bike.
+To meet the diverse needs and preferences of riders, Moustache A configurator is available on its website.
+This allows customers to customize their bikes, with the main choices being between derailleur and hub gears, as well as different battery sizes.
+A Shimano 11-speed derailleur system or a continuously variable Enviolo hub gear with belt drive are available, the latter offering a low-maintenance and quiet alternative.
+However, it comes at a hefty €800 surcharge.

 In the J.All version we tested, the bike is a versatile, comfortable tourer with off-road potential.

-Mustache J with drive swing arm
+Moustache J with drive swingarm

 An interesting detail is the placement of the engine in the drive swingarm instead of in the main frame.
 This is intended to ensure efficient power transmission as the drive train is directly connected to the rear wheel.
 This means that less energy is lost when pedaling, which should translate into a slightly better range.
 The disadvantage of this design, however, is that the crank and motor are part of the unsprung part of the bike.
 Anyone who gets up from the saddle on terrain will clearly feel the unevenness.